Earthfiredrake/SWL-Clockwatcher/README.md

 + When the mod is first used, each character must be logged in once to cache data for either the offline or login displays.
 + Each lair's missions share a single entry in both the timer window and offline tracking tool, and the listed time is the longest of those missions' cooldowns
 + Clockwatcher.exe automatically does a minor refresh to update the time display, but will only load new data on manual refreshes.
 This merges new data with that already loaded, retaining any "Ready!" missions until the program exits
 + Cooldowns seem to be tweaked occasionally by the server.
-Values provided by this mod, particularly while offline, should be considered estimates, usually accurate to within a minute or two.
+Values provided by this mod, particularly while offline, should be considered estimates, usually accurate to within a minute or two
+  + Agent recovery timers seem to be out of whack at the moment, with agents coming back on duty hours ahead of schedule.
+This can cause both the viewer and login alert system to think an agent is still busy long after they've recovered.

 ## Change Log
+Version 1.2.1
++ Mod: No longer converts lost connections into desktop visits (crash fix)
++ Mod/Viewer: Now exports recovery times for incapacitated agents
++ Viewer: Colour coding for lairs (lavender) and agents (blue on mission or red when recovering)
+  + Due to data mapping changes, agents may appear with lair colouring until all the character caches are refreshed
++ Viewer: Added a button to clear the "Ready" mission entries from the display
+  +  If they still exist in the data cache they will be reloaded with the next manual refresh

 Version 1.2.0
 + Mod: Agent status now displayed on character selection
 + Mod: /setoption efdClockwatcherOfflineExport added to disable data export if not using viewer